 Reading various articles on the history of homework, you can find different theories about its invention.
 But the most common is the one that points to Roberto Nevilis.
 They say he was an educator who wanted to punish his lazy students.
 Nevertheless, we know that you are used to checking facts and trusting reliable sources, and it is important to understand that there are no credible papers with the name Roberto Nevilis.
 The chances are it is just the good theory of how invented homework to show young people that laziness is a sort of sin.

 However, when you’re looking for ideas about where did homework come from, you can find more information about various regions and their school systems.
-Below you’ll find brief information about the development of home tasks during ages.
+Below you’ll find brief information about the development of home tasks for ages.
 And even if you don’t know the inventor of homework for sure, it changes nothing.
 What really matters is understanding the purposes and value of homework for modern students.

 Homework in Ancient Rome